-In a good economy, almost everyone is passively looking, so given that your competition is steep.
+Even in a good economy, almost everyone is passively looking, so your competition is steep.
 October gave us a landside of layoffs so now the supply and demand is even more not in your favor.
 When competition is steep, getting in the door is more difficult.
 While applying to jobs may make you feel productive, surveys show that only about 15% of positions were filled through job boards.
 Most executive level positions are filled through network referrals.
 Eighty-five percent of jobs filled through referrals!?!?!?!
 You must be the referral!

 Why Referrals Get the Job

 Think of it this way, let’s say you are going to remodel your kitchen, which of the following would you do first?

 A. Post on a plethora of service websites what you need with all the detailed kitchen measurements and materials you wish to use.

 B. Research all the service provider websites and read the reviews, specializations, locations, and qualifications.

 C. Shoot an email to a friend who just did her kitchen that she was extremely happy with and ask her who she used.

 The keyword is FIRST.
-You might end up doing #1 and #2 if #3 did not work out or even just to make sure your friend’s suggestion was, after all, the best choice.
+You might end up doing A and B if C did not work out or even just to make sure your friend’s suggestion was, after all, the best choice.
 Now you can see why December is the career action month.
 When hiring is budgeted and becomes more defined in January, you must already be referred.
 January will be busy for everyone.
 It will be busy for you at your current job, busy for hiring managers and recruiters.
 In January, you can be more passive about your job search and let your dream job call you out of the blue — if you did everything right in December.

 5 Things You Need to do in December to Help Your Career in the Coming Year